New Zealand Army Ordnance Corps Badges 1916-1996

 The Final Badges

-The final Collar badge was a metal badge with a gilt finish, the painted coloured areas.
+The final collar badge was metal with a gilt finish and painted coloured details.

 Last Patten RNZAOC Badges.
 Robert McKie Collection